 Should Subtitles Be Foreign or Familiar?

 Subtitles are the written dialogue in a movie or a video.
-That means that everything said on the video will be shown in the subtitles.
+That means that everything said in the video will be shown in the subtitles.
 Some videos have closed captions, which include written dialogue but also have notes on things like music and background noise.

+Before you start watching English videos with subtitles you have to answer the question: what kind of subtitles?
 You can choose to watch with English subtitles or translated subtitles that present the written dialogue in your native language.